Meaningful baseball is back! Time to preview the first series of the new season.

 The Last Time They Met

-Check out Katie’s Yankeemetrics post for more interesting stats.
+Check out Katie’s Yankeemetrics post for both a series and season recap.

 Their Story So Far

 It’s the first series of the season for any team, so there’s no real story to be told.
 That being said, here are what a few projection systems see for the Blue Jays this year:

 - FanGraphs – 86-76

 The Lineup We Might See